dword1511/pi-sensors/kmod/README.md

 No documentation is available.

 The default sensitivity has been modified from `0` to `1` as I found it much more suitable for indoor use.
-However, if you are leaving the sensor in some place dark or with direct sun-light, consider changing this value, or configure it dynamically in runtime.
+However, if you are leaving the sensor in some place dark or with direct sunlight, consider changing this value, or configure it dynamically in runtime.

 **Tested with DTS on a Pi 2**